 Funding opportunity announcements for which rigor and transparency should be addressed explicitly will include specific review language for rigor and transparency.

 Rigor of the prior research, scientific rigor in the experimental design, and relevant biological variables such as sex should be addressed within the Research Strategy of research applications, as these elements are integral to the research plan.
-Since scientific premise will be reviewed and scored as part of the Significance review criterion for research grant applications, applicants should address premise as part of their corresponding Significance section in the Research Strategy.
+Because rigor of the prior research will be reviewed and scored as part of the Significance review criterion for research grant applications, applicants should address this as part of their corresponding Significance section in the Research Strategy.
 Scientific rigor and relevant biological variables will be reviewed and scored as part of the Approach review criterion.

-For mentored career development award applications, all three areas (scientific premise, scientific rigor, and relevant biological variables such as sex) should be addressed in the Research Strategy and all three areas will be reviewed as part of the Research Plan.
+For mentored career development award applications, all three areas (rigor of prior research, scientific rigor, and relevant biological variables such as sex) should be addressed in the Research Strategy and all three areas will be reviewed as part of the Research Plan.

 Authentication of key resources will be addressed in a separate attachment and will not be scored.

-Scientific premise or rigor is just part of the consideration of significance, which includes consideration of the importance of the problem, critical barriers to progress, how the proposed project will improve scientific knowledge, and how the field will change should the aims are achieved.
+The rigor of relevant prior research is just part of the consideration of significance, which includes consideration of the importance of the problem, critical barriers to progress, how the proposed project will improve scientific knowledge, and how the field will change should the aims are achieved.

 Should preliminary data presented within the application conform to the updated instructions for rigor and transparency?
 Will I be expected to discuss in my application the strengths and weaknesses of my own preliminary data as part of the scientific premise?
 What if a publication I cite does not include elements of rigor and transparency?

 The instructions for rigor of the prior research (under Significance and Approach, for research grant application) relate to the scientific rigor of the foundation of knowledge upon which the research questions are posed, including preliminary data if they are provided.
 If preliminary data are not provided in an application, a critical assessment of the scientific literature that supports and/or contradicts the research question(s) ought to be provided.